 There are many millennials who don’t use banks as much as their parents did.
 This means they don’t leave the banking breadcrumbs that the folks who make decisions about mortgage approvals like to follow.
 But, in a larger sense, these millennials do qualify for mortgages because they have the potential to meet their monthly mortgage payments.

-Big Data gives us the tools we need to mine data sources that were unavailable before.
+Big Data impacts the mortgage industry by giving us the tools we need to mine data sources that were unavailable before.
 I’m talking about social media data and actual financial purchasing patterns.
 When we learn to factor in the data about mortgage applicants from a far wider range of sources, we’ll be able to make better informed decisions about approving mortgages.

 Account Servicing is a low margin business with lots of transactions.
 We never know when things go wrong with an account until they do go wrong.
 We don’t have any way to know that an account is in distress until the payments start coming in late – or don’t come in at all.
 On the other hand, we don’t know that a couple is ready to move up to a larger house and a larger mortgage until they file a new mortgage application.

 Big Data impacts us in that it can help us be proactive in these situations by monitoring publicly available data and drawing some conclusions about problems and opportunities coming up soon.

 Big Data impacts the way we perform account servicing.
 Big Data allows us to pull together data from different sources in different formats to predict when trouble is in the offing.
 We can track household spending patterns from our clients’ credit card records.
 We can see drops in their incomes by tracking their bank account deposits.
 We can find out when they lose their jobs by tracking their Facebook and LinkedIn accounts.